cloud-gov/product/OnboardingChecklist.md

 - [ ] Add them to the @cloud-gov-team [in Slack’s Team Directory](https://get.slack.help/hc/en-us/articles/212906697-User-Groups#edit-a-user-group), which also adds them to the right channels (or ask #admins-slack if you don't have permission to do this).
 - [ ] Add them to the recurring cloud.gov meetings that are relevant for them in [the team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles).
 - [ ] Ask `#admins-github` to add them to the [@18F/cloud.gov team](https://github.com/orgs/18F/teams/cloud-gov) on GitHub.
+- [ ] Ask `#cloud-gov-skyporter` to add them to [Zendesk](https://cloud-gov.zendesk.com), so they can see how we handle non-18F support and get visibility of technical discussions happening with outside groups.

 ### Atlas-specific required items